 Though my father and mother forsake me, the Lord will receive me.
 (Ps.
 27:10)

-JOHN AND JULIE had been trying to conceive for years but faced disappointment and heartache month after month.
-They became foster parents in the hope of finding a child to love through the state.
+John and Julie had been trying to conceive for years but faced disappointment and heartache month after month.
+They became foster parents through the state in the hope of finding a child to love.
 When they opened their minds to the possibility of adoption, they discovered that the costs were astronomical, and the stress of waiting began to consume them.

 The psalmist reminds us that even though a mother and father might forsake their child, the Lord will always receive us and give us the shelter that we need.
-Twelve years later, John and Julie continue to look for their little girl’s biological parents to convey the love and grace of God to them, and express their gratitude.
+Many years later, John and Julie continued to look for their little girl’s biological parents to convey the love and grace of God to them—and to express their gratitude.

 Extend the compassion of Christ to someone who feels abandoned.